 When will we see fully-autonomous Volvo cars on the road?

-We will have a commercial offer around 2020, but prior to that we will test our technology within the Drive Me trial which includes 100 customers driving on public streets in Gothenburg.
+We will test our technology within the Drive Me trial which includes 100 customers driving on public streets in Gothenburg.
 Drive Me is a research project starting in 2017 and ending in 2019.

 TRENT VICTOR - Professor of Crash Avoidance and driver behaviour